Juicatron/Voice-Controller/README.md

 2. Download the ZIP file.
 3. Extract the file to your desired directory.
 4. Go to the [Vosk Website](https://alphacephei.com/vosk/models)
-    - download and extract the small package for your chosen language.
+    - Download and extract the small package for your chosen language.
 5. Download Python if you don’t already have it.
     - Installation Guides: The Python documentation provides detailed installation instructions for different operating systems.
 Here are direct links to the installation sections:
         - Windows: [Installing Python on Windows](https://docs.python.org/3/using/windows.html)